magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 with the next steps, namely:

 1. delete the `src/cljs` directory and the `reader.clj` file as well;
-2. change the extension of the `predicates.clj` file hosted in the `src/valip` directory from `.clj` to `.cljc`;
+2. change the extension of the `predicates.clj` and `core.clj` files hosted in the `src/valip` directory from `.clj` to `.cljc`;
 3. move the specific JVM symbols' definitions from the `predicates.clj` file hosted in the `src/valip/java` directory to the above `predicates.cljc` file;
 4. move the specific JSVM symbols' definitions from the `predicates.cljs` file to the above `predicates.cljc` file;
-5. use the `#?` reader macro to differentiate the namespaces' requirements in the `valip.predicates` namespace declaration depending on the feature made available by the hosting platform at runtime;
+5. use the `#?` reader macro to differentiate the namespaces' requirements in the `valip.core` and `valip.predicates` namespaces declaration depending on the feature made available by the hosting platform at runtime;
 6. use the `#?` reader macro to differentiate the symbols' definitions in the `valip.predicates` namespace as well;
 7. eventually move the `def.clj` file containing the macros definitions to the `src/valip` directory and rename it as `macros.clj`;
-8. use the `#?` reader macro to differentiate the namespaces' requirements and the symbols' definitions for the unit tests as well.
+8. use the `#?` reader macro to differentiate the namespaces' requirements and the symbols' definitions for the unit tests as well;
+9. delete the original `src/valip/java/predicates.clj` and
+   `src/valip/js/predicates.cljs` source files, because we absorbed their content in the `predicates.cljc` source file.

 Not such a big deal, right? **Wrong!**